spencerhakim/SpencerHakimNET/README.md

 - Overlapping destination rectangles are OK, just make sure to design your images so that source rectangles do not overlap.
 - You own your images, so dispose of them when you're done; memory leaks are bad, mmkay?
 - For ease of use, `ImageMapButton` implements `IEnumerable<ImageMapButtonArea>` and has an `ImageMapButtonArea this[Color]` indexer.
 This probably isn't "best practice."
 I do not care.
+- Recommend using PNGs for the `ImageMapButton.ChromaKeyImage` property to avoid any compression artifacting which may create color distortion around the edges of colored areas, which would prevent matching.

+#### TODO / WIP
+- Fuzzy matching of colors to better (or, really, at all) handle gradients, banding, and compression artifacting in the chroma key image.

 ## DWMThumbnail
 Uses the Desktop Window Manager API to display a thumbnail of the specified window.
 Requires Windows Vista or newer.
 Demo app included.